davidenascivera/KTH_seat_predictor/README.md

 Welcome to the repository for the **Library Seating Prediction Project**!
 This repository contains all the pipelines and scripts used for predicting library occupancy and powering the accompanying web application.

-You can explore the project at:
+You can explore the live project at:
 [**KTH Seating Website**](https://kthseating.netlify.app/)

 # Project Snapshots: